-First, then, it is illustrative of the work of the Lord Jesus Christ.
+First, then, it is illustrative of the WORK of the Lord Jesus Christ.
 And in order, under the circumstance here presented, to make it clear, I would just observe that Jesus Christ had something to achieve and something to maintain.
-Now in order to understand then, this matter, we must understand what he had to achieve, and then also what he had in keeping with what he achieved, to maintain.
-The question of course will arise, what was there in the winepress?
-What was there thrown into the winepress that Christ trod?
-And the answer is very simple and very plain, but at the same time very solemn.
-Sin was thrown into the winepress of God's wrath; death was thrown into the winepress of God's wrath; death was thrown into the winepress of God's wrath; error was thrown into the winepress of God's wrath; all tribulation was thrown into the winepress of God's wrath; and into that winepress the Savior came, and all these powers he had under the most disadvantaged position possible to conquer.
-But before I come to illustrate that, I may just remind you of what he had to achieve and to maintain, for while he went to war, he certainly went to war for an idea, and it was a good idea, it was the salvation idea, and it was a wonderful idea.
+Now in order to understand then, this matter, we must understand, what he had to achieve-and then also what he had, in keeping with what he achieved, to maintain.
+The question of course will arise, what was there in the winepress? what was there thrown into the wine press that Christ trod?
+And the answer is very simple and very plain, but at the same time very Sin was thrown into the winepress of God's wrath; Satan was thrown into the winepress of God's wrath; death was thrown into the winepress of God's wrath; error was thrown into the winepress of God's wrath: all tribulation was thrown into the winepress of God's wrath; and into that winepress the Saviour came, and all these powers he had under the most disadvantageous position possible to conquer.
+But before I come to illustrate that, I may just remind you of what he had to achieve and to maintain-for while he went to war, he certainly went to war for an idea, and it was a good idea, it was a salvation idea, and it was a wonderful idea.
 And it is set forth in the Word of God in a way that is very remarkable.
 And I feel exceedingly anxious that you should understand, not only our subject in general, but the first part of it especially.
-Now you will find that between the 62nd and 63rd of Isaiah, and the 19th of Revelation there is a most striking analogy.
-In the 62nd of Isaiah we have set before us the Savior's going forth for the salvation of his bride, the salvation of his church, the eternal welfare of his church.
-Then in the 63rd chapter comes the victory he achieved; the object described in the 62nd chapter.
-So, in Revelation 19, you will find first the marriage of the Lamb, and then comes in the war that maintains that position in which the church is presented previously to that war.
+Now you will find that between the sixty-second and sixty-third of Isaiah, and the nineteenth of Revelation there is a most striking analogy.
+In the sixty-second of Isaiah we have set before us the Saviour's going forth for the salvation of his bride, the salvation of his church. the eternal welfare of his church.
+Then in the sixty-third chapter comes the victory he achieved-the object described in the sixty-second chapter.
+So in Revelation xix, you will find first the marriage of the Lamb-and then comes in the war that maintains that position in which the church is presented previously to that war.
 Let me, then, make this matter clear.
-What is the object then that Christ had to achieve, to confirm, and establish?
-Let us get at this, and then see how he has done this.
+What is the object then that Christ had to achieve, to confirm, and to establish?
+Let us get at this - and then see how he has done this.